MarkusJohansen/ChimeraCSS/README.md

 - chimera-blues
 - chimera-plain

-to use an alternative theme, change the filename in the import to the same as the theme.
+To use an alternative theme, change the filename in the import to the same as the theme.
 Here is an example of how to implement chimera-dark using the `node_modules` import method:

 ```javascript
 import "~/node_modules/chimeracss/build/chimera-dark.css";